sirredbeard/awesome-wsl/README.md

 * Debian® is a registered trademark of Software in the Public Interest, Inc. in the United States and/or other countries. [*](https://www.debian.org/trademark)
 * Kali Linux® and Offensive Security® are registered trademarks of OffSec Services, Ltd. [*](https://www.offensive-security.com/trademark-policy/)
 * Docker® and Docker Hub® are registered trademarks of Docker, Inc. [*](https://www.docker.com/trademark-guidelines)
+* YouTube® is a registered trademark of Google, LLC. [*](https://www.google.com/permissions/trademark/our-trademarks.html)
+* macOS® is a registered trademark of Apple, Inc. [*](https://www.apple.com/legal/intellectual-property/guidelinesfor3rdparties.html)
+* GitHub® and [githublogo] are a registered trademarks of GitHub, Inc. [*](https://help.github.com/articles/github-terms-of-service/)

 All other trademarks mentioned herein are the property of their respective owners and may be registered in the United States and/or other countries.

+The author of this project has no connection with Microsoft, Inc.

 Portions of the descriptions above are from Wikipedia and used under [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
 Portions of the descriptions above are from [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) and used under [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).